Spending the holidays in Las Vegas? Don’t miss these festive things to do.

 7000 Las Vegas Blvd N, 89115, map

-This is a holiday lights display that you can drive through.
-It’s one of the largest in the country and by far the largest one we’ve driven through with 5 million lights and 1000 display elements along a 2.5 mile course.
+This drive through holiday lights display is one of the largest in the country and by far the largest one we’ve driven through.
+This year, they are celebrating 25 years with 6 million lights and a 3-mile drive.
+Check out our Reel here.

-A portion of your ticket goes towards children charities in Southern Nevada and Goodwill, and if you buy any concessions, it’s helping support Boy Scouts.
+A portion of your ticket goes towards children charities in Southern Nevada and Goodwill, and if you buy any concessions, it helps support Boy Scouts.

 6300 W Oakey Blvd, 89146, map

-The Magical Forest celebrates its 30th year with activities that locals have come to love.
+The Magical Forest has been around for over 30 years and become a local favorite.
 Visit with Santa, ride the slide or carousel, get bites to eat at the food trucks, or take a ride on the Forest Express Passenger Train.
-Tickets include all of the rides and every dollar spent at the Magical Forest goes towards programs and services for people with disabilities at Opportunty Village.
+Tickets include all of the rides, and every dollar spent at the Magical Forest goes towards programs and services for people with disabilities at Opportunity Village.

 Closed This Year